Living Lab Urban Area – Manchester, UK.

 What STEP-IN does.

-The Living Lab will be operated jointly by the Greater Manchester Combined Authority (GMCA) and the University of Manchester.
-It will add to existing energy poverty actions being undertaken by GMCA.
-The University of Manchester will assess and evaluate the techniques being used.
+The Living Lab is operated jointly by the Greater Manchester Combined Authority (GMCA) and the University of Manchester.
+It adds to existing energy poverty actions being undertaken by GMCA.
+The University of Manchester assesses and evaluates the techniques being used.

-The Living Lab will engage with and build upon GMCA’s Local Energy Advice Programme (LEAP) for 2018-2019.
-LEAP is a service that will provide free advice and support to energy poor and vulnerable households, alongside offering energy efficiency measures that are in some cases also free of charge.
-The Living Lab will have access to resources and trained energy advice experts, alongside GMCA’s existing networks and expertise in working with vulnerable households.
+The Living Lab engages with and builds upon GMCA’s Local Energy Advice Programme (LEAP) for 2018-2019.
+LEAP is a service that provides free advice and support to energy poor and vulnerable households, alongside offering energy efficiency measures that are in some cases also free of charge.
+The Living Lab has access to resources and trained energy advice experts, alongside GMCA’s existing networks and expertise in working with vulnerable households.

-The Living Lab will be conducted within three areas within Greater Manchester: Wigan, Salford and Oldham, all of which encountered increasing rates of energy poverty in recent years, alongside high-rates of material deprivation.
+The Living Lab is conducted within three areas within Greater Manchester: Wigan, Salford and Oldham, all of which encountered increasing rates of energy poverty in recent years, alongside high-rates of material deprivation.
 It is estimated that 900 households (300 in each Local Authority area) will be engaged.